FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 The upward offset of secondary reinforcement refers to the vertical interval between the starting point of the second reinforcement and the starting point of the first reinforcement;

-The name of swing process and whether to swing refers to which swing process the user chooses and whether to swing according to their actual welding needs, as shown in Figure 4-83.
+The name of swing process and whether to swing refers to which swing process the user chooses and whether to swing according to their actual welding needs, as shown in the figure below.

 .. figure:: analysis/4/83.png
     :align: center
     :width: 5in

-.. centered:: Figure 4-83  Swing process query pop-up window
+.. centered:: Figure 3-85  Swing process query pop-up window

 Users can add, modify, or delete cylindrical filling processes,